 Arrow Symbol in Upper Right Corner Permanently Visible: Why?

-If you can see it permanently, this means that one of your apps is constantly accessing the Location Services and causing potentially high load on the iPhone.
+If you can see it permanently, this means that one of your apps is constantly accessing the Location Services and causing potentially high load on the iPhone battery.
 Some apps require very frequent access to your position, such as geocaching or fitness apps with GPS functionality, or a navigation app such as Apple Maps or Google Maps.
 Everyday usage however, should not cause such behavior.

-How to check your Location Services settings
+How to check your Location Services Settings

-By going to your “Settings” app, we can retrieve a list of apps that are allowed to track your position and check their individual settings.
-Tap “Privacy” and then “Location Services” to get to the appropriate settings page.
+By going to your Settings app, we can retrieve a list of apps that are allowed to track your position and check their individual settings.
+Tap Privacy and then Location Services to get to the appropriate settings page.
 We can now scroll through the list of apps and determine which one has been using your position in a recent timeframe.

 Look for a purple arrow symbol.
 This indicates that the app in question has made a request for your position shortly before we’ve checked.

-Once we leave the “Settings” app by pressing the Home Button, our changes should become apparent.
+Once we leave the Settings by pressing the Home Button, our changes should become apparent.
 Check your status bar for the arrow icon, which is probably gone now.
 If not, return to the settings page and check for other potential causes.
 By keeping this list under our control, we can extend the otherwise impeded battery life of the iPhone by quite a measure.